snd/hinoki/README.md

 like a [map](https://en.wikipedia.org/wiki/Associative_array)
 we can use hinoki as a building block in solving a whole variety of problems.

+reading and understanding the rest of this readme should take less than 10 minutes.
+its goal is to make you thoroughly understand hinoki's interface and core concepts.
-reading the rest of this readme takes about 10 minutes. it will make you thoroughly "understand" hinoki. hopefully enabling you to extrapolate that knowledge to solve your own problems.
+hopefully that enables you to extrapolate to solve your own problems.

 <!--
+if it doesn't please make an issue

 most of the things you'll learn can be combined in ... ways. extrapolate. use common sense. if you have the feeling that something should work, but doesn't,